hweidner/check-mk-goodies/README.md

 This is in fact the same image (same image ID, creation date and size), referenced by four distinct repository digests.
-I believe this happens when a rebuilt image that has not actually changed get uploaded again.
+I believe this happens when a rebuilt image that has not actually changed gets uploaded again.

 This scripts should not be used on hosts that are part of a Kubernetes cluster.
 On such hosts, the docker containers are managed and kept up-to-date by Kubernetes.